google/briolette/docs/design/concepts.md

-The prior sections have provided a view on how briolette enables operators to manage their risk envelope through policy confuration and enforcement mechanisms.
+The prior sections have provided a view on how briolette enables operators to manage their risk envelope through policy configuration and enforcement mechanisms.
 It is expected that these approaches should be modeled and simulated in order to help operators understand the expected mean time to detection of double spend as well as the mean time to revoke.
 The specific